What are the chances I was exposed to DES?

 DES Sons (men whose mothers were prescribed DES while pregnant with them) are at increased risk for structural changes that include cryptorchidism (undescended testicles) – that can result in an increased risk for testicular cancer; epididymal cysts – that are benign fluid filled sacs that can be painful and may be deemed appropriate for surgical removal; testicular inflammation/infection – that researchers suspect may be due to minor obstructions in the testicles; and microphallus (micropenis) – that has no impact on fertility, although it can have psycho-social significance.

 DES Sons are slightly more likely than unexposed men to experience infertility but most DES Sons appear able to father children.
+Hypospadias is a condition where the urethral opening on the penis is in the wrong place, emerging somewhere down the shaft instead of at the tip.
+In many cases hypospadias can be corrected with surgery.

 Despite animal studies from the 1990s indicating a link between autoimmune diseases and DES exposure, no human studies have found that connection – with the exception of Rheumatoid Arthritis, which occurs at higher rates in the DES exposed.
 However, there is much we don’t know and studies continue.
 One area of interest is whether those exposed to DES may develop autoimmune diseases earlier in life than unexposed individuals.